zopefoundation/zc.zk/src/zc/zk/README.txt

 ZooKeeper doesn't have a concept of symbolic links, but ``zc.zk`` provides a convention for dealing with symbolic links.
-When trying to resolve a path, if a node lacks a child, but have a property with a name ending in ``' ->'``, the child will be found by following the path in the property value.
+When trying to resolve a path, if a node lacks a child, but has a property with a name ending in ``' ->'``, the child will be found by following the path in the property value.